huggingface/hub-docs/docs/hub/enterprise-hub-advanced-security.md

 - **Private by default**: New repositories are created with private visibility.
 Note that changing this setting will not affect existing repositories.
 - **Private only**: Enforce private visibility for all new repositories, with only organization admins able to change visibility settings

-These settings help organizations maintain control over their intellectual property while enabling collaboration when needed.
+These settings help organizations maintain control of their ownership while enabling collaboration when needed.